A characterization of the 2-fusion system of L_4(q): Preliminary results

 A finite group is \emph{indecomposable} if it is not the direct product of two proper subgroups. \begin{proposition} An automorphism of a direct product of indecomposable finite groups permutes the commutator subgroups of the factors. \end{proposition} \begin{proof} This is a consequence of the Krull-Schmidt theorem for finite groups, found in \cite[Theorem~2.4.8]{Suzuki1982}.
 A proof of the current statement is given in \cite[Proposition~3.1]{OliverSplitting}. \end{proof}

-Next we describe the outer automorphism group of a nonabelian dihedral $2$-group $D$, and list a couple of additional statements which express the fact that a noncentral involution of $D$ cannot be a commutator or a square in a $2$-group containing $D$ as a normal subgroup.
+The next lemma describes the outer automorphism group of a nonabelian dihedral $2$-group $D$, and lists a couple of additional statements which express the fact that a noncentral involution of $D$ cannot be a commutator or a square in a $2$-group containing $D$ as a normal subgroup.

 \begin{lemma} Let $D$ be a $2$-group isomorphic to $D_{2^{k+1}}$ for some $k \geq 2$.
 Fix the presentation $\gen{b,c \mid b^2 = c^{2^k} = 1, b^{-1}cb = c^{-1}}$ for $D$ and let $C = \gen{c}$ be the cyclic maximal subgroup of $D$.
 Let $S$ be any $2$-group containing $D$ as a normal subgroup.
 Then \begin{enumerate}[label=\textup{(\alph{*})}] \item $\Out(D) \cong A \times B$ where $A \cong C_2$ and $B \cong C_{2^{k-2}}$ is the kernel of the action of $\Out(D)$ on the $D$-classes of four subgroups of $D$. \item $[S,S] \leq C_S(C)$, and \item if $S_0$ is the preimage of $\Omega_1(S/C_S(D)D)$ in $S$, then $\mho^1(S_0) \leq C_S(D)C$. \end{enumerate} \end{lemma} \begin{proof} For (a), $A$ may be generated by the class $[\eta]$ of the automorphism $\eta$ sending $b \mapsto c^{-1}b$ and inverting $c$, and $B$ may be generated by the class $[\phi]$ of $\phi$ centralizing $b$ and sending $c \mapsto c^5$.